<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 When choosing a solar provider to partner with for your nonprofit, you don't want to choose just anyone.
 You'll have a decades-long relationship with your solar partner, so choosing wisely is critical.

-As a member of the Alliance of Arizona Nonprofits, we are dedicated to advocating and supporting nonprofits across the state.
-With over 17 years in the commercial solar industry, we have the necessary knowledge and skill to design and install a customized solar energy system that will help save money and achieve your goals.
+As a member of the Alliance of Arizona Nonprofits, we advocate and support nonprofits across the state.
+With over 17 years in the commercial solar industry, we have the knowledge and skills to design and install a customized solar energy system to help you save money and achieve your goals.

-We also have a fully in-house commercial O&M team that will ensure your solar energy system is operating at peak efficiency for decades to come.
+We also have a fully in-house commercial O&M team to ensure your solar energy system has been operating at peak efficiency for decades.

-If your organization would like to take advantage of these new solar incentives, contact us today for a free commercial solar consultation.
+If your organization wants to take advantage of these new solar incentives, contact us today for a free commercial solar consultation.